decompals/ultralib/README.md

 ## Preparation

-After cloning the repo, put a copy of the target archive on the root of this directory.
+After cloning the repo, put a copy of the target archive(s) in their correct version folder in `base/`.
+For example, if your target archive is libgultra_rom.a 2.0L then you'd place it in `base/L/`.

 ## Build dependencies